 We are dedicated to ensuring that all learners are given an equal and fair opportunity to demonstrate their knowledge and competence at the level being assessed.

-The appeals procedure should not be considered as a fast track alternative to re-assessment.
+Appeals should not be considered as a fast track alternative to re-assessment.
 All candidates launching an appeal must be able to prove that they have been disadvantaged in the assessment process, and/or their evidence has not been judged accurately or fairly (e.g. video evidence, expert witness testimony).